web-infra-dev/rsbuild/packages/document/docs/en/config/security/checkSyntax.md

 };
 ```

-When you enable `checkSyntax`, Builder will perform the detection during production builds.
+When you enable `checkSyntax`, Rsbuild will perform the detection during production builds.
 If any incompatible advanced syntax is detected in the build artifacts, error logs will be printed to the terminal, and the current build process will be terminated.

 ### Error Logs